chrillewoodz/ng-boilerplate/README.md

 - `ConditionalValidator`, validates that a boolean value is equal to the condition given.
 - `EqualToValidator`, validates that a value is equal to another value.
 - `FieldsEqualValidator`, is applied to a form group and validates whether all fields have an equal value.

+# Get access to SASS utils in encapsulated components
+Add `@import './src/assets/styles/utils/_exports';` in your encapsulated component style file to gain access to mixins, functions, variables etc. (Basically everything that is available in the `utils` folder).

+# FAQ

+### How do I install the boilerplate?
+- See the "Install" section at the top.

+### How do I create a new SASS folder?
+- 1. Create a new folder in the `styles` folder.
+- 2. Create a new file in the new folder called `_exports.scss`.
+- 3. Import the new folder's `_exports.scss` file into `styles.scss`.

+### How do I create my own SASS files?
+- After you have created a new file, add it as an `@import` statement in the folder's `_exports.scss` file.

+### How can I get familiar with the components and how they work?
+- Either look directly at the written code to see what inputs are supported and also what APIs, directives etc. that are available for that component, or take a look at each components documentation file (`README.md`).

+### Are these real frequently asked questions?
+- No.

 # Disclaimer